dddrrreee/cs49n-19spr/labs/1-cross-check/README.md

      (so you always have a working, internally consistent version) and modify the copy instead.
 Some people will rely on `git commits` and rollbacks, but I have seen this go very awry.
-(Intuition: It's safer, simpler, more robust to have a seperate working copy than assume you can take a non-working copy and apply a set of verbs --- e.g., `git` rollbacks --- to get to something working.)
+(Intuition: It's safer, simpler, more robust to have a separate working copy than assume you can take a non-working copy and apply a set of verbs --- e.g., `git` rollbacks --- to get to something working.)